 All rates expressed in annual percentage yield (APY) unless otherwise stated.

 Marcus by Goldman Sachs operates online under the purview of investment firm Goldman Sachs.
-It is accessible both online and via its mobile app, available only in the Apple App Store.
+It is accessible both online and via its mobile app, available in the Apple App Store and Google Play.

 BankUnitedDirect is the online banking division of BankUnited, N.A., which itself is a subsidiary of BankUnited, Inc. BankUnited was founded in 2009.